saracoth/newdark-mods/doc/Mod-Radar.md

 * dbmods\just4fun_radar_11_T2_containers.dml
 * sq_scripts\just4fun_radar_10_containerdar.nut

 *Modder's Notes*: This mod demonstrates creating new objects in the game world, positioned on top of arbitrary targets.
+The loot radar is more complex than the others, because we're trying to avoid the unsafe approach of adding a script directly to the existing IsLoot metaproperty.
 The [original version](https://github.com/saracoth/newdark-mods/tree/original) of this mod uses as little scripting as possible.
 As a result, it lacks some features of the current mod.